hjjg200/telescribe/README.md

 1. ~~Allow multi clients from same host with host-to-alias-and-role map~~
 1. ~~Combining all the data into one single graph and letting users to select which data to view~~
 1. ~~Vibrant colors for graph legend~~
+1. ~~Fix auto update procedure~~
+1. ~~Run client as daemon and spawn sub process so as to auto update would not terminate the app~~
+1. ~~I/O monitoring~~
+1. ~~Disk monitoring~~
+1. Detect config change in server and notify the client
+1. Per-process monitoring
+1. Network monitoring
-1. Show last access time in web if it was more than 1 hour ago
+1. Show last access time in web if it was more than $gapThresholdTime ago
 1. Try out other chart libraries
+1. Allow users to select time frame of the shown data in web page
 1. JS overhaul
 1. Numeral.js format for monitor data
-1. Detect config change in server and notify the client
-1. I/O monitoring
-1. Disk monitoring
-1. Per-process monitoring
-1. Network monitoring
 1. Custom bash scripts in client configs
 1. RESTful webhook for fatal status of clients
 1. Putting static data into binary